ragul-n/Gender-bias-in-Indian-movies/README.md

 Here, I am attempting to study gender bias in movies of other Indian languages and do a comparative analysis (including Hindi movies).

 ## Data Collection
 I am collecting subtitles of Indian movies from OpenSubtitles using thier [API](https://opensubtitles.stoplight.io/docs/opensubtitles-api/e3750fd63a100-getting-started).
-I am hopeful of getting subtitles for at least 4500 movies, which is already multiple times higher than any other study/research I am aware of.
+I am hopeful of getting subtitles for at least 4500 movies, which is already multiple times higher than any other research on this topic has used.

 ## Reference
 1. [Gender bias, social bias, and representation in Bollywood and Hollywood](https://www.sciencedirect.com/science/article/pii/S266638992100283X?via%3Dihub)